 At some point prior to 1915, the family moved to 88 Gold Street, Wellingborough, Northamptonshire.

-Overnight on the 8th May, 1915, the 1st Battalion of the 1st Northamptonshires moved up to their forward positions ready for battle, peering over the flat terrain at the German lines a mere 350 yards distant to the south-east.
+Overnight on the 8th May, 1915, the 1st Battalion of the Northamptonshire Regiment moved up to their forward positions ready for battle, peering over the flat terrain at the German lines a mere 350 yards distant to the south-east.
 Apparently, all were in good spirits, and had been issued with "rum rations".
-On the following day, 9th May, 1915, at 5.50 a.m., Harry Keller of the Northamptonshire Regiment was one of 11,000 men to be killed or mortally wounded in the Battle of Aubers Ridge.
+On the following day, 9th May, 1915, at 5.50 a.m., Harry Keller heard his officers' whistle blast, and followed his mates "over-the-top", to become one of 11,000 men to be killed or mortally wounded in the Battle of Aubers Ridge.
 Click the link to find a comprehensive history of this terrible battle.
 A quote from the site may be worth recording: "This battle was an unmitigated disaster for the British army.
 No ground was won and no tactical advantage gained.
 It is very doubtful if it had the slightest positive effect on assisting the main French attack fifteen miles to the south."

 Harry's 1st Battalion, Northamptonshires, were in the "Southern Pincer" attack alongside the 2nd Royal Sussex on the south side of the Rue du Bois, near its junction with the Rue des Berceaux, just a short distance south-west of Neuve Chapelle.
 Many Northamptonshires were cut down as they ascended their ladders out of the trenches; others in the no-man's land in front.
 Harry lies there still, as do many others, under the gardens, or perhaps the houses, somewhere along that road.
-In total the Northamptons suffered 560 casualties, or nearly 60% of the soldiers who had seen the dawn of that terrible day.
+In total, the 1st Northamptons suffered 541 casualties and the 2nd Northamptons 426; nearly 60% of the soldiers who had heard the whistle's song on that terrible day.
+The "blackest day" in Northamptonshire history.

 Harry's record on the Commonwealth War Graves Commision web site shows that he was one of many whose body was never recovered.
 His name appears on the Wellingborough War Memorial, located at Broad Green in the town, as well as the Le Touret Memorial in France, panel 29B.